-On February 8, 2022, the Company entered into the Lemon City Lease with Lemon City Group, LLC, an entity affiliated with our majority shareholder, Motorsport Network, for office space located in Miami, Florida.
+On February 8, 2022, the Company entered into the New Lemon City Lease with Lemon City Group, LLC, an entity affiliated with our majority shareholder, Motorsport Network, for office space located in Miami, Florida, which was subsequently terminated on August 10, 2022, effective on October 9, 2022.
 See Note 5 - Leases for further information.